Mixing and production with a focus on YOUR vision.

 In 2013, I graduated audio school in Nashville, TN and apprenticed at Playground Recording in Nashville for 2014-2015.
-During my time there and since, I have focused on honing my skills, mixing or producing over 20 records in the past three years.
+During my time there and since, I have focused on honing my skills, mixing or producing hundreds of records in the past six years.

 Interview with Jon Paz

 Q: What other musicians or music production professionals inspire you?